pdxiv/LuaScott/Adventure Editor Manual.md

 VOCABULARY

-The user must refer to the VOCABULARY words in the data base list for this explanation.
+The user must refer to the VOCABULARY words in the database list for this explanation.
 Notice that the predefined verbs and nouns are in their proper places (AUTO, GO, GET, DROP, ANY, NORTH, SOUTH, EAST, WEST, UP and DOWN).
 The only thing